 The terrain is generally not as Alpine as in neighbouring Austria although in some places like around Konigsee for example the scenery is so dramatic and rugged you feel you could be anywhere in the Swiss or Austrian Alps.

 Upper Bavaria is full of small, tidy little villages full of flowers and well kept half wood houses.
 With plenty of picture perfect farmstays and country houses.
-And it has many awe inspiring castles, one of which Neuschwanstein Castle was the inspiration for the castle in the Disney animation, Sleeping Beauty.
+And it has many awe inspiring castles, one of which, Neuschwanstein Castle near town of Füssen, was the inspiration for the castle in the Disney animation, Sleeping Beauty.